mkavana/docs/_posts/05-workflow/2020-06-06-ce-process.md

 ## Topic 2: Steps required to conduct a CE review

-The following steps are required to conduct a general ID review as part of a typical project.
+The following steps are required to conduct a general CE review as part of a typical project.

 1. When you receive an email from an ID reviewer requesting a CE review, note the name(s) of the file(s) to be reviewed.